 When we travel to different cities and countries for inspiration; we pull from art galleries, retail, people roaming about to the wacky fun and sometimes random situations we find ourselves in.

-A glimpse into some of my most recent work along with Torrid's different brand divisions, wood block impressions to junior market prints and everything else in between.
+A glimpse into some of my most recent work with Jansport along with Torrid's different brand divisions, wood block impressions to junior market prints and everything else in between.

 Tt Collection, is a contemporary clothing line I was privileged to collaborate with for their Autumn 2014 capsule.

 In my final year at the Academy of Art, I was chosen to collaborate with senior menswear designer, Ryan Morar in which we would present a collection at the annual senior spring fashion show.